Matt Raithel was a gamer, right from the jump.

 “I think St Louis is a really special place for making games because it’s such a diverse crowd of people making them.
 There’s everything from hobbyists to larger scale companies, but they’re all making something different and they all do it in a different way,” says Mary McKenzie, managing partner of the Metro East studio Volcano Bean, which produces mobile games “Where’s My Goblin?”
 “Sleepy Kraken” and “BattleCakes.”

-Some of the games exhibited at PixelPop may get their start during the St. Louis Global Game Jam, an event where gamers and prospective developers gather in person and online to design and build a game within 48 hours.
+During St. Louis Global Game Jam, gamers and prospective developers gather in person and online to design and build a game within 48 hours.
 The event, held annually at University of Missouri – St. Louis, typically ranks among the top three largest in the nation and top ten largest in the world.

 The Game Jam is championed by the St. Louis Game Developer Co-Op, an essential resource for deepening industry knowledge and expanding professional networks.
 With meetups, workshops, affinity groups, demos and more, the Co-Op gives St. Louis developers plenty of opportunities to interact.